Isospin dependence of nuclear EMC effect from global QCD analysis: Theoretical framework

 where the dependence on $x$ and the scale $\mu_0^2$ has been suppressed for convenience.
 The input quark distributions $u_v$, $d_v$, $\bar{u}_0$, $\bar{d}_0$, $s_0$, and $\bar{s}_0$, as well as the gluon distribution $g$, are parametrized individually as in Eq.~(\ref{eq.template}).
 For the sea quark PDFs, the additional functions $S_1$ and $S_2$ are also parametrized via Eq.~(\ref{eq.template}), and are designed to allow a more singular small-$x$ behavior compared to the valence distributions by restricting the corresponding $\alpha$ parameter to more negative values.
 For $u_v$, $d_v$, $s$, and $g$ the normalization parameters $N$ are fixed by the valence and momentum sum rules.
 For $s$, $\bar{s}$, $S_1$, and $S_2$ we also set $\gamma = \eta = 0$.
 This leads to a total of 33 free parameters for the onshell PDFs.

 For the off-shell functions, we fit the isoscalar $\delta q_0$ and isovector $\delta u_1$ and $\delta d_1$ functions independently using Eq.~(\ref{eq.template}), with $\gamma = 0$ and $\eta$ fixed by the sum rule (\ref{eq.offsumrule}).
-This leads to 3 independent parameters for each function, and a total of 9 for the entire set of off-shell functions.
+This leads to three independent parameters for each function, and a total of nine for the entire set of off-shell functions.

 For the HT corrections to the DIS structure functions, we use the additive parametrization in Eq.~(\ref{eq.ht}), in contrast to the previous JAM analysis of the \MAR data~\cite{JeffersonLabHallATritium:2021usd} where a multiplicative parametrization was used.
-That analysis found that the parametrization choice did not qualitatively affect the final results.
+In practice, since our HT parametrization is sufficiently flexible, we find that the choice of additive or multiplicative ansatz does not substantially affect the final results.
+However, as discussed in Sec.~\ref{ssec.F2A}, we choose the additive form in order to maintain a cleaner separation between the $1/Q^2$ power and logarithmic in $Q^2$ corrections in the HTs.
 The HT corrections for protons and neutrons in the present work are parametrized independently, using Eq.~(\ref{eq.template}) but without the factor $\mathcal{M}$.
 This leads to a total of 10 independent parameters for the HT corrections.
 In addition to these parameters, there are a further 22 fitted normalizations in the analysis, leading to a total of 74 free parameters in the global fit.